Schutzmannschaft Battalion 201: Disbanding

 On 1 December 1942 after the expiration of their contracts, the members of the Legion refused to promulgate it.
-As the result, the 201st Battalion personnel was taken into detention and relocated to Lviv.
+As the result, the 201st Battalion personnel was taken into detention and relocated to Lvov.

 The German command suggested to all those who had been in the Battalion to gather in Lublin to form a new unit, however, none of the Ukrainians signed up, and very few reported to Lublin.
-Some were arrested and placed in the jail on Lonsky street, Roman Shukhevych escaped, and went into hiding.
+Some were arrested and placed in the jail on Lonsky street, and Roman Shukhevych escaped and went into hiding.

+According to Ukrainian historian Roman Ponomarenko, a group of fifteen of the battalion's officers, including Pobihushchyi, Brygider, and Omelian Herman went on to form part of the officer corps of the 14th SS Division Galicia instead of following Shukhevych into the underground Ukrainian Insurgent Army.